How do I install eSIM on my iPhone or iPad?

 (If you're installing your eSIM while you're still at home, keep your Cellular Data source set to your primary SIM for now.)

-5. If you’re asked to choose a default line for calling and messaging, always choose your primary SIM.
+If you’re asked to choose default lines for calling, messaging, iMessage, and FaceTime, always choose your primary SIM.

 Preparing for travel